jgmitter/storage-sql/README.md

 your virtual networks.
 Traffic from your VNet to the Azure PaaS service always remains on the Microsoft Azure backbone network.

-The key here is the ability to deploy Event Hub with Service Endpoints, while also making these private PaaS endpoints available over the ExpressRoute private peering.
+The key here is the ability to deploy Azure Storage and SQL DB with Service Endpoints, while also making these private PaaS endpoints available over the ExpressRoute private peering.
 The current limitation of Service Endpoints is that it is not accessible to on-premise resources.
 The NGINX Gateway solution detailed here provides a proxy solution to allow connectivity from on-premise.
 A native solution to extend a private endpoint on-premise is on the roadmap called Private-link.

 The following diagram illustrates on-premise to cloud communication architecture secured via the NGINX private gateway hosted in Microsoft Azure.